wicked-rainman/DAPL/docs/DAPL_OVERVIEW.md

       define_input_fieldnames('dlm',"Fieldname1, Fieldname2, FieldnameN")

-            Defines the separator that is present in the input record to delimit each field ('dlm') Defines the name for each field present in the input records ("Fieldname1......Etc")
+            First parameter Defines the field separator present in each input record Second parameter Defines the name for each field in the input records.

+      set_input_directory('dlm',"directory name")

+            First parameter defines the field separater present in each input record Second parameter defines the input directory name (including trailing '/')